simonmeusel/bookstore/README.md

 # bookstore
   Library management software

-# bookstore is INSECURE.
-It is vulnerable for SQL Injection.

 ## Features
   - Responsive website design with Bootstrap
   - Book autocomplete feature (Google Book API)